PHOTOS: Why The Philippines Has So Many Teen Moms

 Access to birth control

-The main reasons for the high rate of teenage pregnancies are inadequate sex education (some girls do not know that having sex can result in pregnancy or fully considered the responsibility of having children) and a lack of access to birth control.
+The main reasons for the high rate of teenage pregnancies are inadequate sex education (some girls do not know that having sex can result in pregnancy or fully consider the responsibility of having children) and a lack of access to birth control.

 Contraceptive access has long been a complicated, divisive issue in the Philippines.
 Despite a constitutional separation of church and state, Catholic morals dominate Philippine law.
 For more than a decade, reproductive health activists and legislators fought a bitter battle with the Catholic Church and conservative politicians to pass a law that would allow the government to distribute contraceptives to those who could not afford them and require comprehensive sex education in public schools.

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.